1bryanvalenzuela/lol-simple-analysis/README.md

-# League of Legends Player Stats Jupyter Notebook
+# Player Analysis Notebook for League of Legends
 Jupyter Notebook for analyzing League of Legends data of an user.
 With this you can configure the settings of the Notebook to analyze a player data and see his stats and winrate

 You can use it on [Google Collab - EN Version](https://colab.research.google.com/drive/147Eg-8uvO_w9Uxs5t3Bm8Xh5-e39cC0P)
 Tambien esta en español en [Google Collab - ES Version](https://colab.research.google.com/drive/19obBBam7tgXCC4jiLdf4X3XuLjiJ62rC)

-# Statistics
+# Information

 - Winrate when user, team and enemy team gets first blood
 - Winrate when user, team and enemy team gets first tower